Giles-Billenness/COM2025-Web-App-Dev-PC-Builds-website/readme.txt

 To run: open terminal in the main dir (on machines that can run rails), execute "rails s" and navigate to "localhost:3000".

+Alternativly one can use docker: docker build -t buildswebsite . docker run -p 3000:3000 buildswebsite

 This project is hosted on https://github.com/Giles-Billenness/COM2025

 There are two accounts currently signed up: